+You might be wondering, is ADHD a disability then?
 It’s important to note that to be a covered disability, under the ADA, individuals with ADHD must meet the ADA’s definition of a disability, which generally requires that the condition substantially limits one or more major life activities.
 Not everyone with ADHD will meet this criteria, as the severity and impact of ADHD symptoms can vary widely from person to person.

 Additionally, reasonable accommodations should be determined on a case-by-case basis, considering the specific needs and limitations of the individual with ADHD.
 The ADA aims to strike a balance between providing equal opportunities for individuals with disabilities while also considering the practical constraints of the situation.